 Ahh Mirissa.
-I have to admit being Australian I have been spoilt with some of the most beautiful beaches in the world, but when I arrived in Mirissa my inner beach snob was impressed.
-H
+I have to admit being Australian I have been spoilt with some of the most beautiful beaches in the world.
+But when I arrived in Mirissa my inner beach snob was impressed.

-The soft powder white sand, crystal clear blue water, clean shoreline and most importantly no vendors trying to sell you products every 5 minutes.
-On our first walk along Mirissa Beach we were lucky enough to see turtles hatching right out of the sand beneath our feet, everyone shifted out of there way and watched in awe as these tiny babies scurried towards the sea unaware of the bigger challenges that await them.
+The soft powder white sand, clear blue water and most importantly no vendors trying to sell you products.
+On our first walk along Mirissa Beach we were lucky enough to see turtles hatching right out of the sand beneath our feet.
+Everyone shifted out of there way and watched in awe as these tiny babies scurried towards the sea.

-Although Mirissa’s shoreline has been developed with shops, bars and restaurants the development restrictions in place by the Government has stopped Mirissa becoming commercialised like Hikkaduwa and Unawatuna.
+Although Mirissa’s shoreline has been developed with shops, bars and restaurants the development restrictions have stopped Mirissa becoming overly commercialised like Hikkaduwa and Unawatuna.
 Now I am not usually one to find peace on a beach bordered by bars, but the small village of Mirissa has somehow manage to do this whilst maintaining a peaceful, calming atmosphere.

 At night the restaurants bring out tables filled with fresh seafood caught that day.
 You can select your choice of seafood from the table and they will cook it up in front of you or you can order off the menu, your choice.
 The tables are alight with small glittering candles and the palm trees with fairy lights, there really is no other prettier stretch of sand in all of Sri Lanka.
 Now onto the must do activities in Mirissa, Sri Lanka.